 We have been talking about logistic regression, one of the most important and fundamental machine learning (ML) algorithms, in the class.
 It is time for you to execute what you have learned in the class to really implement the logistic regression model.
-Instead of covering many algorithms quickly on the high-level and use ML algorithm libraries (e.g. Scikit-learn), this course aims to explain a few important ML algorithms in-depth.
-It is meant to prepare you to be a a researcher/scientist — the very top class in the Machine Learning Skills Pyramid, who can not only apply algorithms but create algorithms!
+Instead of covering many algorithms quickly at a high-level and using ML algorithm libraries (e.g. Scikit-learn), this course aims to explain a few important ML algorithms in-depth.
+It is meant to prepare you to be a a researcher/scientist — the very top class in the Machine Learning Skills Pyramid, who can not only apply algorithms but create new algorithms!

 You will use Jupyter Notebook, an interactive Python programming and data visualization tool, for this homework.
 You can follow this guide to install Anaconda, that conveniently includes Python, the Jupyter Notebook and other commonly used packages for scientific computing and data science.
-The starter code is tested for Python 3.4 that you are recommended to use.
+The starter code is tested for Python 3.6.

 You can download the homework assignment zip file from Carmen that contains the starter code, some visualization, and explanatory text.
 Then, open the included *.ipynb file in the Jupyter Notebook and follow all the instructions to do your work there.

-After finished, follow the instruction, pack your code into a zip file named like ‘hw2_yourdotid.zip’, and submit it in the OSU’s Carmen system.
+After you are finished, follow the instruction, pack your code into a zip file named like ‘hw2_yourdotid.zip’, and submit it in the OSU’s Carmen system.